This calculator finds prime numbers

 This is clearly false even for small N. It fails for 2N+1 = (3, 5,) 7, 9, 11, 15, 21, 23, 35, 83, ... .

-However, if he meant P (the prime that is doubled) instead of Q, then it is almost certainly true for all odd numbers bigger than 7.
+However, if Levy meant P (the prime that is doubled) instead of Q, then it is an excellent conjecture and is almost certainly true for all odd numbers from 7 onwards.

 At the foot of page 434 Dickson states that E Lemoine conjectured ("stated empirically") that every odd number bigger than 3 is the